-Another reason for starting early is that it can help children with early brain development – which has been linked to possible causes of ASD.
+Another reason for starting early is that it can help children with early brain development – the brains of children with ASD develop differently from their peers.

-What to look for in early intervention for ASD
+What to look for in an early intervention for autism spectrum disorder

-All therapies and services for children with autism spectrum disorder (ASD) should be family focused, well structured and based on good evidence.
+All therapies and services for children with autism spectrum disorder (ASD) should be family centred, well structured and based on good evidence.

-Here’s a list of characteristics to look for when choosing an early intervention.
-The more of these characteristics you find in a service the better – but not all interventions will do all these things.
+Here’s a list of things to look for when choosing an early intervention.
+The more of these things you find in a service the better, but not all interventions will do all these things.

-- includes family members so they can work alongside the professionals and learn how to help their child
+- includes family members so you can work alongside the professionals and learn how to help your child

-- is flexible – it can be offered at home as well as in other settings such as kindergartens and early intervention centres
+- is flexible – it can be offered at home as well as in other settings like kindergartens and early intervention centres

 - has staff who are specially trained in the intervention and services they provide

-- develops an individual plan for each child and the plan is reviewed regularly
+- develops an individual plan for your child and reviews the plan regularly

-- monitors each child’s progress with regular assessments
+- monitors your child’s progress with regular assessments

 - is highly structured, well organised, regular and predictable